ppy/osu-wiki/wiki/Contests/en.md

 ## Community Mapping Contest

 The Community Mapping Contest allowed users to submit an entry for any difficulty of any game mode (osu!mania was split into two for 4K and 7K entries).
 Through the [Community Contests listing](https://osu.ppy.sh/community/contests), users voted for their favorite entries.
-The winners were compiled into a [beatmap](https://osu.ppy.sh/beatmapsets/587388).
+The winning difficulties were compiled into a [beatmap](https://osu.ppy.sh/beatmapsets/587388).

 ## osu!idol